bongochong/WinScreenyReborn/README.md

 ## Getting Started
 This program only works on Windows with Cygwin installed.
 You can run it via Cygwin's terminal with `sh screeny.sh`, add an alias to it in your bash profile / bashrc, or use the `install.sh` script to have it placed in your `/bin` directory (in which case you'd simply run it as `screeny`).

-[The installer](https://raw.githubusercontent.com/bongochong/WinScreenyReborn/master/install.sh) can be run as follows: `lynx -source "https://raw.githubusercontent.com/bongochong/WinScreenyReborn/master/install.sh" > ~/install.sh && chmod +x ~/install.sh && sh ~/install.sh && rm ~/install.sh` and it will always install the latest version.
+[The installer](https://raw.githubusercontent.com/bongochong/WinScreenyReborn/master/install.sh) can be run as follows: `lynx -source "https://raw.githubusercontent.com/bongochong/WinScreenyReborn/master/install.sh" > ~/install.sh && chmod +x ~/install.sh && ~/install.sh && rm ~/install.sh` and it will always install the latest version.

 Alternatively, you can always run the latest version of WinScreenyReborn by aliasing the following command in your bash profile / bashrc: `curl -s -q https://raw.githubusercontent.com/bongochong/WinScreenyReborn/master/screeny.sh | bash`